courtneywmorris/Analysis-Examples/SQL Exercises/Exercise_and_answers.md

 WHERE max.mm = sums.total AND sums.s = max.z;
 ```

-8. What percent of the time are the above two answers different?
+_8. What percent of the time are the above two answers different?_

 ```sql
 SELECT SUM(A.ratio)/ CAST (COUNT(*) AS FLOAT)*100